 - Discuss how the collect information will impact study design options

 - Mechanics and tactics needed to address their own research challenges

-- A language for qualitative research, and a process that can be immediately internalised in their own organisations
+- A language for qualitative research, and a process that can be immediately internalized in their own organizations

-- Frameworks to reveal knowledge confidence and to organise knowledge gaps (in the form of questions) to create a learning roadmap
+- Frameworks to reveal knowledge confidence and to organize knowledge gaps (in the form of questions) to create a learning roadmap

-- A foundation for identifying patterns of knowledge gaps in the organisation, and where the research team can provide a strategic lens on addressing unknowns
+- A foundation for identifying patterns of knowledge gaps in the organization, and where the research team can provide a strategic lens on addressing unknowns

 - An understanding of how to translate the learning roadmap into a study design and practicing these skills with a small team